'New chapter': UK PM Sunak strikes Northern Ireland deal with EU | Politics

 'New chapter': UK PM Sunak strikes Northern Ireland deal with EU

-British Prime Minister Rishi Sunak has struck a new deal with the European Union on post-Brexit trade rules for Northern Ireland and he said it would pave the way for a new chapter in London's relationship with the bloc.
-Standing alongside European Commission President Ursula von der Leyen at a news conference in Windsor, Sunak said the two sides had agreed to ease trade rules for the British province and give its lawmakers more control over the laws they have to follow.
+British Prime Minister Rishi Sunak struck a new deal with the European Union on post-Brexit trade rules for Northern Ireland on Monday and said it would pave the way for a new chapter in London's relationship with the bloc.
+Standing alongside European Commission President Ursula von der Leyen at a news conference in Windsor, Sunak said the two sides had agreed to remove "any sense of a border" between Britain and its province - a situation that had angered politicians on both sides.

+The agreement marks a high-risk strategy for Sunak just four months after he took office.
+He is looking to secure improved relations with Brussels - and the United States - without angering the wing of his party most wedded to Brexit.
+He immediately won plaudits from business groups who welcomed the easing of trade rules, and a promise from von der Leyen that she would be willing to allow British scientists to join a vast EU research programme if Sunak can get the deal past his party.

 As part of its exit agreement, Britain signed an accord with Brussels known as the Northern Ireland protocol to avoid imposing politically contentious checks along the 500-km (310-mile) land border with Ireland.
 But the protocol effectively created a border for some goods moving from Britain because it kept Northern Ireland in the EU's single market for goods.
 That also left Northern Ireland subject to some EU rules even though it was not a member of the bloc.